physbuzz/sicp/src/ch2/notes-ch2-5.md

       (map-if-exists procs args))))

 (define (apply-generic op . args)
+  ;; Attempt the coerction to the nth type.
+  ;; The car of the result will be false if no function and coercion exists ;; If one does exist, the car will be true and the cadr will be the result.
   (define (attempt-coercions n type-tags args)
     ;; So long as n<=length(type-tags) try to look up a function ;; with type tags all of (list-ref type-tags n).
 If not, increase n by one